cdozdil/OptiScaler/Config.md

 * `fsr22` means FSR 2.2.1
 * `xess` means XeSS

 *For DirectX11 `fsr21_12`, `fsr22_12` and `xess` use a DirectX12 background device to be able to use DirectX12 only upscalers.
 There is a %10-15 performance penalty for this method, but it allows much more upscaler options.
-Also, the native DirectX11 implementation of FSR 2.2.1 is a backport from the Unity renderer and has it's own problems, some of which are avoided by OmniScaler.*
+Also, the native DirectX11 implementation of FSR 2.2.1 is a backport from the Unity renderer and has it's own problems, some of which are avoided by OptiScaler.*

 For selecting upscalers from in-game menus `Upscalers` section could be used.

 ![upscalers](images/Upscalers.png)

 ### Pseudo SuperSampling
-With OmniScaler 0.4 there are new options for pseudo-supersampling under `[Upscalers]`
+With OptiScaler 0.4 there are new options for pseudo-supersampling under `[Upscalers]`

 ```ini
 [Upscalers]